Kumodatsu/musique-non-stop/README.md

 minimal permissions it needs to function.
 The bot uses the following
 permissions:

-- Read Messages/View Channels
+- **Read Messages/View Channels** to handle incoming song requests.
-- Send Messages
+- **Send Messages** to create the music player message and communicate problems.
-- Create Public Threads
+- **Create Public Threads** to create the song request thread.
-- Create Private Threads
+- **Create Private Threads**.
+This permission is not currently used, but the bot may optionally use a private song request thread on servers that support it in the future.
-- Send Messages in Threads
+- **Send Messages in Threads** to communicate problems in the song request thread.
-- Add Reactions
+- **Add Reactions** to acknowledge song requests.
-- Connect
+- **Connect** to connect to a voice channel.
-- Speak
+- **Speak** to play music in a voice channel.

 ## Usage
 Commands must be sent in a text channel that the bot can read.